dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - **Multi-class Classification**

-As name suggests, if there are more than two classes that we want our images to be classified into, then we use multi-class classification error function.
-It is used as a loss function in neural networks which have softmax activations in the output layer.
-The model outputs the probability the example belonging to each class.
+As name suggests,<span class='red'> if there are more than two classes that we want our images to be classified into, then we use multi-class classification error function.
+It is used as a loss function in neural networks which have softmax activations in the output layer.</span> The model outputs the probability the example belonging to each class.
 For classifying into C classes, where C > 2, multi-class classification is given by,

 $$
 \begin{aligned}